pkdone/practical-mongodb-aggregations-book/src/guides/project.md

 ## Main Takeaway

-In summary, you should always look to use `$set` & `$unset` for field inclusion and exclusion, rather than `$project`.
+In summary, you should always look to use `$set` (or `$addFields`) and `$unset` for field inclusion and exclusion, rather than `$project`.
 The main exception is if you have an obvious requirement for a very different structure for result documents, where you only need to retain a small subset of the input fields.
-Unless you are already wedded to it, don't bother using `$addFields` because it adds no value and may cause confusion.